-Asian languages may sound mysterious and alien to many, which is also why they fascinate so many people.
-Chinese, Japanese, and Korean are three languages that have many connections and are frequently compared with each other.
+Asian languages may sound mysterious and alien, which is also why they fascinate so many people.
+Chinese, Japanese, and Korean are three east Asian languages that have many connections and are frequently compared with each other.
 Contrary to what some would expect, they are independent and unintelligible to one another.

 Chinese: 3,000+ Chinese characters